Gas Stove Smells Like Gas? Here's What to Do#

 - Leave the house immediately

-- Call PG&E's emergency line (800-743-5000) or 911 from outside
+- Call PG&E's gas-emergency line (800-743-5000) or 911 from outside

 - Do not re-enter until cleared by the utility company

-Gas smell that doesn't go away after burner lights
+Gas smell that doesn't go away after burner lights#

 If you continue to smell gas after a burner is lit and burning normally, gas may be leaking from a connection behind the stove or from another burner's valve.
 Turn off all burners and follow the emergency steps above.

-Gas smell near the oven when oven is off
+Gas smell near the oven when oven is off#

 The oven gas valve or the connection to the oven burner may be leaking.
 This requires professional repair — do not use the oven until it's been inspected.

-Common Causes of Gas Leaks
+Common Causes of Gas Leaks#

-1. Loose burner connections
+1. Loose burner connections#

 Burner connections can loosen over time, especially if the stove has been moved for cleaning.
 Gas escapes from the threaded connection before reaching the burner.

-Repair cost: $75–$150 (tighten connections, check with soapy water).
+Repair cost: varies by part (tighten connections, check with soapy water).

-2. Faulty gas valve
+2. Faulty gas valve#

 The valve that controls gas flow to each burner can wear out, allowing gas to seep even in the off position.
 This is more common in stoves over 15 years old.

-Repair cost: $150–$300 per valve.
+Repair cost: varies by part per valve.

-3. Cracked gas line or connector
+3. Cracked gas line or connector#

 The flexible gas connector behind the stove can crack from age, corrosion, or being bent during cleaning.
 In earthquake-prone areas like the Bay Area, connectors should be the newer stainless steel braided type, not older uncoated brass.
+The U.S. Consumer Product Safety Commission's guidance on gas connectors explains why old, uncoated brass connectors are a recognized leak hazard.

-4. Failed igniter causing delayed ignition
+4. Failed igniter causing delayed ignition#

 When an igniter is weak, it takes several seconds to light the gas.
 During that delay, unburned gas accumulates and produces a noticeable puff and odor when it finally ignites.
 This "mini-explosion" can also blow out nearby burners.

-Repair cost: $100–$200 for igniter replacement.
+Repair cost: varies by part for igniter replacement.

-How to Check for Gas Leaks at Home
+How to Check for Gas Leaks at Home#

 You can check accessible gas connections using the soapy water test: